microsoft/View-Adaptive-Neural-Networks-for-Skeleton-based-Human-Action-Recognition/README.md

 ## Data Preparation

+We use the NTU60 RGB+D dataset as an example for description.
 We need to first dowload the [NTU-RGB+D](https://github.com/shahroudy/NTURGB-D) dataset

 - Extract the dataset to ./data/ntu/nturgb+d_skeletons/
 - Process the data